Minnesota deputy pleads not guilty in man’s death

 STILLWATER, Minn.
-(AP) — A Minnesota sheriff’s deputy pleaded not guilty Wednesday to manslaughter in the 2018 shooting death of an apparently suicidal 23-year-old man.
+(AP) — A Minnesota sheriff’s deputy pleaded not guilty Wednesday to manslaughter in the 2018 shooting death of an apparently suicidal 23-year-old man, in a brief hearing that gave no new details on the circumstances of the shooting.

-Brian Krook, 31, wore a dark suit and said little during a brief hearing before a courtroom filled with police and deputies in apparent support.
+Brian Krook, 31, wore a dark suit and said little in a courtroom that was filled with police and deputies in apparent support.
 He was freed without bail after agreeing to surrender his passport.

 Krook was among officers responding to a report of a suicidal man with a gun in Lake Elmo, about 19 miles (31 kilometers) northeast of Minneapolis in April 2018.
 The encounter left Benjamin Evans, 23, an emergency medical technician who aspired to be a firefighter, dead.